imjoy-team/ImJoy/web/public/docs/api.md

 ``` python
 api.export(ImJoyPlugin())
 ```
+Exports the plugin class or an object/dict as `Plugin API`.

+This call is mandatory for every ImJoy plugin (typically as the last line of the plugin script).
+This then allows to call plugins with the `api.run` or `api.call` function.

+Every member of the `ImJoyPlugin` instance will be exported as `Plugin API`, which means those exported functions or variables can be called or used by the ImJoy app or another plugin.

+Notice that, only functions and variables with primitive types can be exported (number, string, boolean).
+And if a variable or function has a name start with `_`, it means that's an interal variable or function, will not be exported.

 **Notice** that in Javascript, the `new` keyword is necessary to create an instance of a class, while in Python there is no `new` keyword.

 ### api.register
 Register a new operator (**op**) to perform a specific task.
 An op can have its own `ui` defined with the same rule as the `ui` field in `<config>`.
 The `ui` can be defined as a single (long) string, an array of strings, or an array of objects for JavaScript (a list of dict for Python).
 See the `development` page for  examples of the different `ui` definitions.